 \section{Remote Sensing Dataset Analysis}

-In this section, we will analyze the reviewed more than 400 RS datasets and provide the statistics from five different aspects.
+In this section, we analyze the reviewed over 500 RS datasets and provide statistics related to four different aspects of these datasets.

-\subsection{The volume Trend}
+\subsection{The Volume Trend}

-Thanks to the powerful representation learning capabilities, deep learning networks trained with large-scale datasets have shown superior performance than classical machine learning methods.
-In the deep learning era, large-scale datasets play an important role in training deep models with better performance as well as better generalizability.
-Another advantage of large-scale datasets is that it aligns better with real-world scenarios.
-In Fig. \ref{year-vol}, we visualize the chronological overview of the volumes for 401 RS datasets.
-Note that the volume (GB) shown in this figure is transformed into the logarithmic scale, and larger circles indicate larger volumes.
-It can be clearly seen that datasets before the year 2015 are usually smaller in volume.
-Similar to the CV community, after deep learning became the mainstream technique, both the number and the volume of RS datasets significantly increase.
-For example, the volumes of fMoW \cite{fmow2018} and Sen4AgriNet \cite{sykas2021sen4agrinet} are larger than 4000 GB.
-Well-annotated large scale datasets can greatly help the RS community in developing and evaluating more powerful deep learning models with better performance and generalizability.
+Thanks to their powerful representation learning capabilities, deep learning networks trained with large-scale datasets have shown superior performance to classical machine learning methods.
+In the deep learning era, large-scale datasets are important in training deep models that yield better performance and generalizability.
+Another advantage of large-scale datasets is that they align better with real-world scenarios.
+In Fig. \ref{year-vol}, we visualize a chronological overview of the volume of over 500 RS datasets.
+Note that the volume (in GBs) shown in the figure is transformed into the logarithmic scale, and larger circles indicate larger volumes.
+It can be seen that datasets before the year 2015 are usually smaller in volume.
+Similar to the CV community, after deep learning became the mainstream technique, both the number and the volume of RS datasets significantly increased.
+For example, the volumes of fMoW \cite{fmow2018} and Sen4AgriNet \cite{sykas2021sen4agrinet} are greater than 4000 GB.
+Well-annotated large-scale datasets can help the RS community develop more powerful deep-learning models with better performance and generalizability.